-Intr oduction1

-Fοι Indation Trust Governance Structure2

-1. Name

-2. Principal purpose3

-3. Powers3

-4. Membership and constituencies3

-5. Application for membership4

-6. Public Constituency4

-7. Staff Constituency4

-8. Restriction on membership5

-9. Council of Governors - composition

-10. Council of Governors - election of Governors

-11. Council of Governors - tenure

-12. Council of Governors - disqualification and removal

-13. Council of Governors - vacancies9

-14. Council of Governors - general duties10

-15. Council of Governors - meetings of Governors

-16. Council of Governors - Standing Orders 10

-17. Council of Governors - conflicts of interest of Governors

-18. Council of Governors - remuneration and travel expenses

-19. Board of Directors - composition10

-20. Board of Directors - general duty11

-21. Board of Directors - qualification for appointment as a non-executive Director

-22. Board of Directors - appointment and removal of Chair and other non-executive

-Dire ectors11

-23. Board of Directors - appointment of Deputy Chair11

-24. Board of Directors - appointment of Senior Independent Director

-25. Board of Directors - appointment and removal of the Chief Executive and other

-exe cutive Directors

-26. Board of Directors - disqualification

-27. Board of Directors - meetings

-28. Board of Directors - Standing Orders

-29. Board of Directors - conflicts of interest of Directors

-30. Board of Directors - remuneration and terms of office14

-31. Registers14

-32. Admission to and removal from the registers14
+Inte nterpretation and definitions1

+Intr oduction 4

+Fοι undation Trust Governance Structure 5

+1. Name 5

+2. Principal purpose 5

+3. Powers 5

+4. Membership and constituencies 6

+5. Application for membership 6

+6. Public Constituency 6

+7. Staff Constituency 7

+8. Restriction on membership 7

+9. Council of Governors - composition 9

+10. Council of Governors - election of Governors 9

+11. Council of Governors - tenure.
+9

+12. Council of Governors - disqualification and removal 9

+13. Council of Governors - vacancies 12

+14. Council of Governors - general duties 12

+15. Council of Governors - meetings of Governors 12

+16. Council of Governors - Standing Orders 13

+17. Council of Governors - conflicts of interest of Governors .
+13

+18. Council of Governors - remuneration and travel expenses .
+13

+19. Board of Directors - composition 13

+20. Board of Directors - general duty 14

+21. Board of Directors - qualification for appointment as a Non-Executive Director .
+14

+22. Board of Directors - appointment and removal of Chair and other Non-Executive Directors .
+14

+23. Board of Directors - appointment of Vice Chair 14

+24. Board of Directors - appointment of Senior Independent Director 14

+25. Board of Directors - appointment and removal of the Chief Executive and other Executive

+Dire ectors 14

+26. Board of Directors - disqualification 15

+27. Board of Directors - meetings 15

+28. Board of Directors - Standing Orders 16

+29. Board of Directors - conflicts of interest of Directors 16

+30. Board of Directors - remuneration and terms of office 17

+31. Registers 17